kwobny/Old-Robotics-Repo/README.md

 Think about restructuring the library classes.
 Maybe put all the wait code (simple wait, complex wait, etc.) in the separate wait class, make a different class for distance processing, and another for move commands, and another for the absolute core features.
 Also think about making a complex motions class which extends motions class.
 This class will contain complex methods such as path finding and drawing.

+A potential class system candidate is to break all semi independent features (RPS, wait, etc.) into their own classes, and have one common binding class.

 Consider making interval wait be based upon set timeout instead of being its own thing

 In motorcali, make a system which detects if a motor is being held back or stopped, by tracking the distance to power ratio of each of the 4 motors over time to see if they fluctuate.
 Do this to prevent motor burnout.
 If the system determines that this is happening, make it stop the robot, and reset the motor accelerations, speedfactors, and motor values immediately, until something like a button is pressed.